japila-books/spark-sql-internals/docs/spark-sql-CatalogImpl.md

 cacheTable(tableName: String): Unit
 ----

-Internally, `cacheTable` first link:SparkSession.md#table[creates a DataFrame for the table] followed by requesting `CacheManager` to link:spark-sql-CacheManager.adoc#cacheQuery[cache it].
+Internally, `cacheTable` first SparkSession.md#table[creates a DataFrame for the table] followed by requesting `CacheManager` to spark-sql-CacheManager.md#cacheQuery[cache it].

-NOTE: `cacheTable` uses the link:SparkSession.md#sharedState[session-scoped SharedState] to access the `CacheManager`.
+NOTE: `cacheTable` uses the SparkSession.md#sharedState[session-scoped SharedState] to access the `CacheManager`.

-NOTE: `cacheTable` is part of link:spark-sql-Catalog.adoc#contract[Catalog contract].
+NOTE: `cacheTable` is part of spark-sql-Catalog.md#contract[Catalog contract].

 === [[clearCache]] Removing All Cached Tables From In-Memory Cache -- `clearCache` Method